mohanakannan9/container-service/docs/command.md

 * `"path"`, which is the path at which it will be found *inside* the container.
 You don't need to specify the path outside the container; we will manage that for you.
 * `"writable"` boolean, which specifies whether the mount is read-only or writable.

-A little more detail on the `writable` flag.
-Mounts that are referenced by command outputs are always `writable`.
+A little more detail on the `writable` flag: Mounts that are referenced by [command outputs](#command-outputs) are always `writable`.
 If a mount is not referenced by any output—i.e. it is only used to mount input files—it will typically be read-only.
 This is so that files can be mounted directly from the XNAT archive, which should never be written to directly.
 However, this means that if a container does try to write anything to a location that is a read-only mount, the container will fail with a runtime error.
-To avoid this, you can explicitly set an input mount to "writable=true".
-This means that, before the container is launched, any input files will be copied out of the archive into a writable directory, which will then be mounted.
+If you know that a container will write to a location where you want to place input files, you can explicitly set an input mount to "writable=true".
+This means that before the container is launched, any input files will be copied out of the archive into a writable directory which will then be mounted.

 A mount can be used for both an input and an output.
 That means the input files will be copied into the directory before launch, and the same directory will be searched for output files upon container completion.
 If you aren't careful, the input files will be re-uploaded along with the output files.
 The `output.path` and `output.glob` properties can be carefully crafted to avoid this effect.